Warren Buffet (1992 annual report) said

 On 6th May, 2014, Chinese E-commerce heavyweight Alibaba filed registration document to go to public in the US in what maybe the mother of all Initial Public Offerings in the US history.
 Alibaba is a fairly unknown entity in the US and other regions, though its massive size is comparable or even bigger than Amazon or eBay.
 I used Discounted Cash Flow approach for Alibaba’s valuation and found that this amazing company is valued at $191 billion dollars!

-- We note that Alibaba’s Free Cash Flow are increasing year after year
+- We note that Alibaba’s Free Cash Flow to firm are increasing year after year

 - In order to find the valuation of Alibaba, we must find the present value of all the future financial years (till perpetuity – Terminal value)